How to Avoid a Residential Landscaping Reno Faux Pas in:

 - Know your annuals and perennials → When purchasing flowers for your yard, it’s important to know the difference between your annual plants and your perennial plants.
 Annuals are plants that are purchased and planted only in the spring and summer months.
 Perennials are plants that continually grow for years and remain inactive during the winter time.

 - Using the wrong tools→ You can spend hours planning out your perfect yard, but using the wrong landscaping tools can produce unexpected results.
-When landscaping it’s important to use tools such as a rake, lawn mower, shears, a wheelbarrow, shovels, and more to achieve desired results.
+When working on your Reno landscaping, it’s important to use tools such as a rake, lawn mower, shears, a wheelbarrow, shovels, and more to achieve desired results.